 - A project to support board governance: To qualify for a Non-Profit Board Student Internship Certificate, interns contribute a final project to their board, which they design and complete under the guidance of their mentors.

-Applications are accepted once per year and will open in Winter 2018.
+Applications are accepted once per year and will open in March 2018.